wertstahl/Mousearrest/README.md

 # Mousetrap
-Trap the Mouse Pointer plus Buttons in a Window.<br>
+Trap the mouse pointer and buttons in a Window, temporarily.<br>
 Works on Windows XP, Windows 7, Windows 10 x32 and x64 alike.<br>
 <br>
 Press ESC to end & release.<br>